 - Administrators do not need to have a subscription that includes Audit (Premium) to authorize the Code42 connection.
 However, if you also want to monitor any email attachments that these administrators send in that environment, then the same subscription requirements apply.

-Code42 temporarily streams files from your cloud storage or email service to the Code42 cloud to calculate the file hash.
+When ongoing file activity is detected, Code42 temporarily streams files from your cloud storage or email service to the Code42 cloud to calculate the file hash.
+(Code42 does not calculate hash value during the initial inventory process.)
 This may be reported as users downloading files.
 The requesting service's IP address may point to Microsoft Azure hosts.

 Code42 never stores file contents or writes them to disk during this process.